-Upon identification of eligible single-family applicants, each project site will be reviewed using the best available data to determine if the project is located within the 100-year floodplain (1-percent annual chance floodplain).
-The 1-percent annual chance floodplain includes both A and V Flood Hazard Zones.
-Zone V is comprised of the area subject to high velocity wave action from the 1-percent annual chance flood.
-Zone V is subject to more stringent building requirements than other zones because these areas are exposed to a higher level of risk.
-Zone A is comprised of the area subject to inundation by 1-percent annual chance flood.
-These areas are not subject to high velocity wave action but are still considered high risk flooding areas.
+The Advisory 1% annual chance floodplain includes both AE and VE Advisory Flood Hazard Zones.
+Advisory Zone VE is comprised of the area subject to high velocity wave action (a 3-foot breaking wave) from the 1% annual chance coastal flood.
+Zone VE is subject to more stringent building requirements than other zones because these areas are exposed to a higher level of risk.
+Advisory Zone AE is comprised of the area subject to storm surge flooding from the 1% annual chance coastal flood.
+These areas are not subject to high velocity wave action, but are still considered high risk flooding areas.
+All projects proposed for funding under CDBG-DR which are located within Advisory Flood Zones AE and VE will be restricted from building footprint expansions and must participate in the NFIP.